alexwlchan/alexwlchan.net/src/_drafts/creating-a-safari-webarchive.md

 {% endcomment %}

 Recently I've been trying to create a local archive of my bookmarked web pages.
-I already have tools to [take screenshots] and I love them as a way to take quick snapshots and skim the history of a site, but bitmap images aren't a great archival representation of a website.
+I already have tools to [take screenshots], and I love them as a way to take quick snapshots and skim the history of a site, but bitmap images aren't a great archival representation of a website.
-What if I want to save the HTML, CSS, and JavaScript, and keep an interactive copy of the page?
+What if I also want to save the HTML, CSS, and JavaScript, and keep an interactive copy of the page?

 There are lots of tools in this space; for my personal stuff I've come to like [Safari webarchives].
 There are several reasons I find them appealing: